Marisol Escobar: Pop art

-It was in the following decade of the 1960s that Marisol began to be influenced by pop artists such as Andy Warhol and Roy Lichtenstein.
-She appeared in two early films by Warhol, The Kiss (1963) and 13 Most Beautiful Girls (1964).
+It was in the following decade of the 1960s that Marisol began to be associated with pop artists such as Andy Warhol and Roy Lichtenstein.
+She appeared in several early films by Warhol, among them The Kiss (1963) and 13 Most Beautiful Girls (1964).
 One of her best-known works from this period is The Party, a life-size group installation of figures at the Toledo Museum of Art.
 All the figures, gathered together in various guises of the social elite, sport Marisol's face.
 Marisol dropped her family surname of Escobar in order to divest herself of a patrilineal identity and to "stand out from the crowd".

 Her predisposition toward the forms of Pop Art stems, in part, from some of her earliest art training, dating back to her time under Howard Warshaw at the Jepson Art Institute.
 In an article exploring yearbook illustrations of a very young Marisol, author Albert Boimes notes the often uncited shared influence between her work and other Pop artists.
 He suggests a strong shared influence from both the Ashcan School and the form of Comics in general.
 He explains that "Marisol inherited some of the features of this tradition by way of her training under Howard Warshaw and Yasuo Kaiyoshi."
 Boimes also notes the profound effect that Comic book art had on the Pop Artists and Marisol herself, not to mention that the origins of the comic strip are deeply intertwined with the Ashcan School, explaining that, "The pioneers associated with the Ashcan School sprang from the same roots as pioneer cartoonists," and that, "almost all began their careers as cartoonists."
 He writes that comic strips and comic books, as well as animated cartoons, held a particular appeal for an entire generation of artists born around 1930, including Claes Oldenburg, Mel Ramos, Andy Warhol, Tom Wesselmann, James Rosenquist, and of course Roy Lichtenstein, the oldest of this group," all of whom were associated to one degree or another with Pop.
 Boime notes that "for a time Warshaw worked for Warner Bros.
 Animation drawing Bugs Bunny, and he later drew for The Walt Disney Company," and that there were "...numerous points of contact between Disney and the Jepson Art Institute..."